Latest Banking jobs » Major Risks in Banking Sector

 Liquidity Risk

 Banks face liquidity risk when they finance long-term assets using short-term liabilities, exposing those liabilities to rollover or refinancing challenges.
 This risk entails the potential for an institution to be incapable of fulfilling its maturing obligations, or to do so only by borrowing funds at exorbitant rates or by selling assets at significantly reduced prices.
-The liquidity risk in banks manifest in different dimensions –
+The liquidity risk in banks manifests in different dimensions –

 Interest Rate Risk